CaptainCore/captaincore-manager/README.txt

 TODO

 == Changelog ==
+= 0.5.0: July 24 2019
+* New: Routing based on hash.
+Will now toggle between `/sites`, `/sites#dns`, `/sites#cookbook` and `/sites#handbook` without page reloading.
+* New: Custom recipes which can be public or private to the author.
+Public recipes can run.
+Private recipes can be loaded and changed before running.
+* New: DNS manager completed rewritten in Vue.JS.
+Replaces old jQuery DNS manager.
+* New: Options for DNS introduction and DNS nameservers which are displayed in an info alert at top of DNS page.
+* New: Option for managing timezone per account.
+* New: Custom link `/my-account/sites#cookbook` added to WooCommerce endpoint for Cookbook.
+* New: Configure default section for managing WordPress default settings per account.
+Settings include admin email, timezone, plugins and users.
+Replaces legacy WooCommerce endpoint for configs.
+* New: Timeline logs sections.
+Replaces legacy WooCommerce endpoint for logs.
+* Tweak: Replaced custom WooCommerce endpoints `/my-account/dns/` and `/my-account/handbook/` with new single page `/my-account/sites#dns` and `/my-account/sites#handbook`.
+* Tweak: Improved managing user-defined recipes.
+* Tweak: Improved theme/plugin upload layout.
+* Tweak: License deployments now handled by custom defined recipes.
+Replaces legacy WooCommerce endpoint for Licenses.
+* Tweak: Many minor improvements to sites page.
+That includes clearable search, highlight button when toggled on/off and simplified top level buttons.
+Running Jobs, Bulk Management and Advanced Filters buttons are now called Job Activity, Bulk Tools and Filters.
+They have been reduced to icons with tooltips.
+* Tweak: Custom links added to WooCommerce my-account menu now operate in single page mode.
+Selecting Sites, DNS, Cookbook or Handbook will not reload the page.

 = 0.4.5: June 29 2019
 * New: Admin dashboard with SVG menu icon.
 Replaces old admin pages.
 Includes link to legacy custom post types.
 * New: Stats tab per environment.
 Fetches stats from Fathom Analytics.